Automorphism groups of graphs of bounded Hadwiger number: Finite edge-transitive graphs

-\begin{theo}[{\cite[Theorem~4.1]{DBLP:journals/combinatorica/Thomassen92}}] Let~$G$ be a connected, locally finite, non-planar, almost vertex-transitive, 3-connected and almost-4-connected graph with at least one thick end.
+\begin{theo}[{\cite[Theorem~4.1]{DBLP:journals/combinatorica/Thomassen92}}] Let~$G$ be a connected, infinite, locally finite, almost vertex-transitive, non-planar, 3-connected and almost-4-connected graph with at least one thick end.
 Then,~$G$ is contractible into an infinite complete graph. \end{theo}

 Overall, we conclude that our limit graph~$\limgraphG$ is planar.
 We will use a theorem of Babai relating vertex-transitive planar graphs to Archimedean tilings.